instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 - [x] Installed an apache package `sudo apt-get install apache2-utils`
 - [x] Generated CSR doc to generate the SSL certificate that Michael purchased
 - [ ] Ooop..a hiccup from the server?
+It seems like SSL generator could not go through, so I am investigating why.

 ![](https://github.com/instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/blob/main/media/hiccup.png)